twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 Since `<ComponentA>`, `<ComponentB>`, and `<ComponentC>` are no longer nested, they all start rendering at the same time.
 The awaits in the first two components no longer block `<ComponentC>` from rendering.

-We've sidestepped the waterfall by rendering a list of components instead of nested React tree.
+We've sidestepped the waterfall by rendering a list of components instead of a nested React tree.

-Does this mean that we can fix the blog post editor by rendering a list of components instead of a React tree?
+So does that mean we can fix the blog post editor the same way?

 ```jsx
 const stream = renderToReableStream(